Live tool

 Tighten the words viewers need to scan first

-This first version stays fully client-side.
-It uses deterministic rules for density, line balance, and scan pressure instead of image OCR or AI guesses.
+This first version runs entirely in the browser.
+It uses simple rules to flag dense copy, line balance, and scan pressure instead of image OCR or AI guesses.

 Live analysis updates as you type.
 No login or backend required.